Teaching English as a non-native speaker: How I, as a “native”, view the situation

 Paciorkowski (2021) refers to some work done by SLA researcher Vivian Cook.
 Cook (2000, cited in Paciorkowski, 2021) used a questionnaire to examine attitudes towards native and non-native teachers of English Polish schoolchildren.
 45% of Polish school children declared that they’d prefer to learn with native speakers, while 25% would rather have a non-native speaker.
 The other 30% didn’t have an opinion on the matter.

-Another Polish researcher who looked into the native speaker/non-native speaker dichotomy was Justyna Kula (2011).
+Another Polish researcher who looked into the native speaker/non-native speaker dichotomy is Justyna Kula (2011).
 Kula conducted research on 91 high school students.
 Her findings didn’t necessarily paint a picture of doom and gloom.
 However, the participants’ responses and preferences are likely to have been influenced by all the usual stereotypes and presumptions:

 In Kula’s study, the participants had mostly positive attitudes towards non-native teachers.
 One final statistic to support this observation is that 73% of the students admitted that whether their teachers are native speakers or not has little or no importance.
 Ultimately, the ability and competence of a teacher mattered more for the majority of the participants.